John Alexander Hammerton

 Sir John Alexander Hammerton (27 February 1871, in Alexandria, Scotland – 12 May 1949, in London) is described by the Dictionary of National Biography as "the most successful creator of large-scale works of reference that Britain has known".

 Collaboration with Arthur Mee

 Hammerton's first posts in journalism included a period in Nottingham, where he first met his lifelong collaborator and friend, Arthur Mee.
 In 1905, Hammerton joined Alfred Harmsworth's Amalgamated Press.
 He and Mee produced the Harmsworth Self-Educator.

 Work on encyclopedias

 Hammerton contributed to the first edition of Mee's Children's Encyclopædia, which was a fortnightly series from 1908 till 1910 before being published in eight large volumes.
 Hammerton's contribution consisted of compiling articles on 'Famous Books' and 'Poetry'.

 Hammerton's greatest achievement was Harmsworth's Universal Encyclopædia.
 It was published first as a fortnightly series from 1920 to 1922.
 The Encyclopaedia sold 12 million copies throughout the English-speaking world.
+Some of the content was reformatted as articles in a later six volume self improvement series by Hammerton entitled Practical Knowledge for All.